 What can I do instead?

-You may then be forced to talk with your friends.
+You could talk to your friends.

 What are friends?